Yannickdla/MS-EBDE-UTT-23-Prof-thesis/Docs/Project/Charter.md

 ## Business background

-* Who is the client, what business domain the client is in.
-* What business problems are we trying to address?
+* Client: Davey Bickford Enaex
+* Business Domain: Manufacturing and industrial explosives
+* Business Problems:
+  * Variability in sales volumes leading to supply chain inefficiencies
+  * Lack of accurate sales volume forecasts affecting production planning and inventory management

 ## Scope

-* What data science solutions are we trying to build?
-* What will we do?
-* How is it going to be consumed by the customer?
+* Data Science Solutions:
+    Develop predictive models for sales volumes using machine learning techniques Implement clustering techniques to group similar product families for better prediction accuracy Build a comprehensive data pipeline for continuous data processing and model retraining
+* Deliverables:
+    Predictive models for sales volumes
+    Detailed analysis and visualizations of sales trends Documentation of the data pipeline and model deployment process
+* Consumption by Customer:
+    The predictive models will be integrated into the company's existing decision-making systems

 ## Personnel

-* Who are on this project:
-	* Microsoft:
+* UTT:
-		* Project lead
+  * Project lead : UTT educational tutor

+* DB Enaex:
-		* PM
+  * PM : Yannick DONGUE
-		* Data scientist(s)
+  * Data scientist : Yannick DONGUE
-		* Account manager
-	* Client:
-		* Data administrator
+  * Data administrator : Head of Management Control
-		* Business contact
+  * Business contact : Global Product Marketing Manager

 ## Metrics

-* What are the qualitative objectives? (e.g. reduce user churn)
-* What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)
+* Qualitative Objectives : Enhance production planning accuracy
+* Quantifiable Metrics

 * Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)
 * What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)
 * How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)

 ## Plan

-* Phases (milestones), timeline, short description of what we'll do in each phase.
+1. Data Collection and Preprocessing

+   * Collect historical sales data
+   * Clean and preprocess data

+2. Exploratory Data Analysis and Clustering

+   * Perform EDA to understand data characteristics
+   * Implement clustering techniques

+3. Model Development and Validation

+   * Develop predictive models
+   * Validate models using historical data

+4. Deployment and Integration

+   * Deploy models into production

 ## Architecture

 * Data
-  * What data do we expect?
-Raw data in the customer data sources (e.g. on-prem files, SQL, on-prem Hadoop etc.)
-* Data movement from on-prem to Azure using ADF or other data movement tools (Azcopy, EventHub etc.) to move either
-  * all the data,
-  * after some pre-aggregation on-prem,
-  * Sampled data enough for modeling

-* What tools and data storage/analytics resources will be used in the solution e.g.,
-  * ASA for stream aggregation
+  * Raw data: Historical sales data stored in Excel files
+  * Data processing: VSCode, Jupyter Notebooks

-  * HDI/Hive/R/Python for feature construction, aggregation and sampling
+* Tools and Resources:
+  * VSCode, Jupyter Notebooks
-  * AzureML for modeling and web service operationalization
+  * R and Python for feature construction and modeling

-* How will the score or operationalized web service(s) (RRS and/or BES) be consumed in the business workflow of the customer?
-If applicable, write down pseudo code for the APIs of the web service calls.
-  * How will the customer use the model results to make decisions
-  * Data movement pipeline in production
-  * Make a 1 slide diagram showing the end to end data flow and decision architecture
-    * If there is a substantial change in the customer's business workflow, make a before/after diagram showing the data flow.
+* Model Consumption
+  * Pas encore défini

 ## Communication

-* How will we keep in touch?
-Weekly meetings?
-* Who are the contact persons on both sides?
+* Meetings :
+  Weekly meetings with the projec lead and the data administrator